 Conservation biology is an interdisciplinary science that attempts to protect and restore biodiversity by describing its spatial and temporal patterns, identifying its threats, and removing its threats.
 This course covers these goals, philosophies underlying the science, and relevant public policy with lectures, readings, exercises and research.
 Exercises and research typically involve travel around Atlanta and Georgia.
+Includes lecture and laboratory.
+Usually offered biennially in fall of even years.
 Prerequisite: A grade of "C-" or higher in BIO 201, or concurrent enrollment in BIO 201, or permission of the instructor.
 A non-refundable fee is billed to every student who is registered for this course at the end of the drop/add period.